Saturday Night Live season 4: Writers

 Walter Williams, creator of the Mr. Bill shorts, joined the writing staff.

 This season's writers were Dan Aykroyd, Anne Beatts, Tom Davis, Jim Downey, Brian Doyle-Murray, Al Franken, Brian McConnachie, Lorne Michaels, Don Novello, Herb Sargent, Tom Schiller, Rosie Shuster, Walter Williams and Alan Zweibel.

-The head writer was Herb Sargent.
+Members of the writing staff were credited as "special guests" in the opening montage in episodes where they performed a segment of their own material.
+Al Franken and Tom Davis, usually billed as "the comedy team of Franken and Davis", and Don Novello, credited as "and a special report from Father Guido Sarducci," appeared throughout the season, with former/original writer Michael O'Donoghue returning for the finale as a special guest, credited as "impressionist Michael O'Donoghue."
+Novello did seven appearances as Sarducci, while Franken and Davis did four appearances.